Our2020View/Our2020View.github.io/batteryheater.md

 <img src="/assets/4batteryheatweb.jpg"/>

-The loose cord sits on top of the finished bed of top insulation.
+The loose cord, with the controller removed, sits on top of the finished bed of top insulation.
 In this next photo you can see the switch I added after removing the controller, and a white plug I scavenged off of some christmas tree lights that contained a 3 amp fuse.
 The draw from the heat pad is only about a half of an amp, so the 3 amp fuse is plenty - and simple to incorporate.
 The blue tape you see on the cord is holding a package of 3 amp fuses that came in the christmas light box.

 <img src="/assets/webfinalbattheatchord.jpg"/>